I am just a guy who spends way too much time on line and likes to create memes.

 Both books are available on Amazon in electronic and paperback formats (hint, hint).

-I live in Wisconsin, with my wife, Mary, also an author.
+I live in the U.S. Rust Belt, with my wife, Mary, also an author.
 We share our home with a pair of voracious Puggles, canine companions who exhibit the best (and worst) traits of Pugs and Beagles.